The measurement problem in the light of the theory of decoherence: Introduction

 Measuring a quantum system affects its physics: the quantum Zeno effect or the fact that the presence of a detector in a double slit experiment destroys the fringes confirms this undoubtedly.
 The measurement must therefore be treated as a physical evolution.
 Apparent conceptual problems concerning the implementation of measurements in quantum mechanics (QM) fall into three main categories:

 \begin{enumerate} \item How comes that the wave function collapse is a non-linear and probabilistic evolution, whereas the Schrödinger equation is linear and deterministic? \item What is a measurement?
 What is an observer?
 When exactly does the projection occur?
 If it exists, where is the border between the classical and the quantum world?
 If there is none, how does classicality emerges from the quantum?
 This is the usual \textit{measurement problem of QM}\footnote{It is impressive to realize how uncertain the physical community still remain on this fundamental problem.
 A poll carried out by \cite{schlosshauer2013snapshot} among the participants of a conference on the foundations of QM in 2011 revealed that, when asked about the measurement problem, the participants were approximately equally divided between the five possible answers: a pseudoproblem, a problem solved by decoherence, a problem solved/will be solved in another way, a severe difficulty threatening QM, none of the above.
 A later survey \citep{sivasundaram2016surveying}, gathering more participants in different universities, also led to very divergent answers.
 Besides, in a recent interview \citep{interviewpenrose}, Penrose described the measurement problem almost exactly as it was already formulated a century ago, considered it as an inconsistency of quantum theory (mainly because of the absence of clear definition of what constitutes a measurement), and deplored the fact that most physicists ‘shove [this problem] under the carpet’.}. \item How to model the effect of a measurement in a way compatible with special relativity?
-This is what bothered Einstein when considering the entanglement phenomenon and led to the famous EPR paper \citep{einstein1935can}.
-Indeed, the measurement is generally described as an update happening \textit{instantaneously} in the whole space, as a ‘spooky action at a distance’, but in special relativity the notions of instantaneity or simultaneity are not defined. \end{enumerate}
+Indeed, the measurement is generally described as an update happening instantaneously in the whole space, but in special relativity the notion of instantaneity is not defined. \end{enumerate}